MassiMart/FLEXPART-WRF_AirIntrusions/README.md

    - *"cape_option"*, it can be 1 or 0.
 1 means to use the CAPE values, previously computed, present in the WRF files; 0 means to not consider the CAPE values.
 This command flag is used to activate the "convective analysis" of the intrusions (see convective_analysis.f90).
    - *"nresidenceclass"*, it sets the number of residence classes in which divide the results.
    - *"lresidence"*, it is an array containing the boundaries of each residence class (in seconds).
    - *"source type"*, this flag is used to set the location of the surces.
-1= soruces in the PBL, 0 sources in the Stratosphere.
+1= soruces in the PBL, 0 sources in the stratosphere.
    - *"tropo_method"*, this flag is used to activate one of the two method available to compute the tropopause boundaries.
 1=Lapse Rate/Cold Point Tropopause, 0=Pressure surfaces (Fueaflistaler et al. 2009).

 **NOTE:** It is fundamental to add this command variables in the input file "flexwrf.input", otherwise you'll get an error during the run.